BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- BYU and its opponents have combined for 56 points just two times this season.
+- BYU and its opponents have scored at least 56.5 points -- this matchup's over/under -- only twice this season.

-- In 42.9% of Washington State's games this season (3/7), the teams combined to score more than Saturday's over/under of 56.
+- Washington State's games have gone over 56.5 points in three of seven chances this season.

-- The two teams combine to score 52.4 points per game, 3.6 less than the total in this contest.
+- The two teams combine to score 52.4 points per game, 4.1 less than the over/under in this contest.

-- This contest's total is 7.3 points above the 48.7 these two squads combine to surrender per game this season.
+- The 48.7 combined points per game that these two squads have allowed this season are 7.8 fewer than the 56.5 total in this contest.

-- The BYU Cougars and their opponents score an average of 55.0 points per game, 1.0 fewer than Saturday's total.
+- The average total in BYU Cougars games this season is 55, 1.5 points fewer than Saturday's total of 56.5 .

-- The 56-point total for this game is 2.6 points below the 58.6 points per game average total in Washington State Cougars games this season.
+- The 58.6 PPG average total in Washington State Cougars games this season is 2.1 points more than this game's over/under.

 BYU Stats and Trends

+- In BYU's seven games this season, it has three wins against the spread.

-- This season, the BYU Cougars have just one against the spread win in four games as a favorite of 4.5 points or more.
+- The BYU Cougars have covered the spread once this season when favored by 4.5 points or more (in four chances).

 - BYU's games this year have hit the over on two of seven set point totals (28.6%).

-- The BYU Cougars rack up 26.7 points per game, comparable to the 25.7 per contest the Washington State Cougars allow.
+- The BYU Cougars put up 26.7 points per game, comparable to the 25.7 per matchup the Washington State Cougars allow.

-- BYU is 3-1 against the spread and 4-0 overall this season when the team notches more than 25.7 points.
+- BYU is 1-3 against the spread and 2-2 overall when the team churns out over 392.3 yards.

-- In games that BYU picks up over 392.3 yards, the team is 1-3 against the spread and 2-2 overall.

-- The BYU Cougars have turned the ball over seven times this season, eight fewer than the Washington State Cougars have forced (15).

 - Find the latest spread and moneyline odds for BYU at SISportsbook.